Developing an effective and efficient system of planning is vital to being able to provide high-quality early years practice, says Marion Breslin…

 We’ve developed a good balance between child-initiated and adult-led activities, ensuring our ethos of ‘learning through play’ is always maintained.

 At various times in our daily routine practitioners are able to have dedicated quiet time with the children in small focus groups to discuss interests and assess learning needs.

 We have a combination of age, stage and key group times.
 Key group time happens once a week, giving practitioners time to spend with their key children, gaining knowledge of their stage of development as well as getting ideas on how to forward plan for each of them as individuals.

 It’s during these sessions that the practitioners gain children’s ideas for future planning (see below).
 We rotate the day each week that practitioners have key group time to ensure the part-time children are also involved in these planning sessions.

 At an LEYF ‘sounding’ board, a selection of staff from across the organisation came together to share ideas and a new way of displaying our planning on display boards was discussed.

 These are now entitled ‘Interests Trees’.
 Children’s interests and adult-led activities are displayed as leaves on the tree, which are then followed up with activity plans.

 The EYFS principles and commitments are the roots of everything we do, so these are displayed along the bottom of the tree.
 The interests are changed each week following the children’s planning meetings and key group time.

 Some interests only last for a few days, but others may last over a 3–4 week period.
 Each practitioner is responsible for evaluating their plans and extending this learning in various ways.

-Marion Breslin is nursery manager of Carlton Hill Community Nursery, an ‘outstanding’ setting run by the London Early Years Foundation.
+Marion Breslin is former nursery manager of Carlton Hill Nursery and Pre-school, run by the London Early Years Foundation.